 After Hašek´s death, Karel Vaněk tried to complete the fourth part of his novel Osudy dobrého vojáka Švejka za světové války/The Fates of the Good Soldier Švejk during the World War and he also wrote the sequel, two separate parts under the titles Švejk v ruském zajetí/Švejk in Russian Captivity and Švejk v revoluci/Švejk in Revolution.
 The sequel in first edition in the year 1923 was given the title Osudy dobrého vojáka Švejka v ruském zajetí/The Fates of the Good Soldier Švejk in Russian Captivity.

 Only part of the film has survived.
-In 1930 director Martin Frič put together a film (3,200 m) from another three films about Švejk (Dobrý voják Švejk/The Good Soldier Švejk, Švejk na frontě/Švejk at the Front and Švejk v ruském zajetí/Švejk in Russian Captivity), which, with the title of Osudy dobrého vojáka Švejka/The Fates of the Good Soldier Švejk, had its première on the 20th of June 1930.
+In 1930 director Martin Frič put together a film (3,200 metres) from another three films about Švejk (Dobrý voják Švejk/The Good Soldier Švejk, Švejk na frontě/Švejk at the Front and Švejk v ruském zajetí/Švejk in Russian Captivity), which, with the title of Osudy dobrého vojáka Švejka/The Fates of the Good Soldier Švejk, had its première on the 20th of June 1930.

 Josef Švejk